 For students who do not desire any narrower field of concentration than the division itself, the following divisional majors are provided:

+In Humanities, each program must include:

-In Humanities, at least 49 hours in the division, at least 18 hours of which must be in courses of 100 level or above.
+a.
+At least 48 hours in the division, at least 24 hours of which must be in courses of 100 level or above.
+The minimum of 48 hours must clude: